1. Make a list of all of your debts and debtors

 With interest rates around 4 percent, HELOCs can help you save hundreds in interest.
 The catch: These are only available for homeowners who have equity and can pay closing costs.

 Don't let it take forever to pay off your credit card debt.
-Try one of these three methods to dump that debt quickly!
+Try one of these methods to dump that debt quickly!